nikhilmahapatro/EDA_Automation_-Mistral/README.md

 # EDA_Automation_-Mistral
 An interactive Gradio app for automated EDA on CSV files.
-It handles missing data, summarizes stats, generates visualizations, and uses Mistral-7B via Ollama to provide AI-powered insights.
-Ideal for data scientists, analysts, and students for quick data understanding.
+It handles missing data, summarizes statistics, generates visualizations, and utilizes Mistral-7B via Ollama to provide AI-powered insights—ideal for data scientists, analysts, and students seeking quick data understanding.

+This interactive Gradio app automates Exploratory Data Analysis (EDA) for any uploaded CSV file using Python and AI.
+It intelligently handles missing values, summarizes the dataset with descriptive statistics, and generates insightful visualizations such as histograms and correlation heatmaps.
+Powered by the Mistral-7B language model via Ollama, it also provides natural language insights based on the data summary.
+Whether you're a data scientist, student, or analyst, this tool offers a quick and intuitive way to understand your data with minimal effort.